FAQ - Advanced Computing for Social Change

 No, you are not required to have coding experience.
-Participants will learn to use Tableau to analyze and display data visually during the challenge.
-Tableau will be introduced to students via a webinar.
+Participants will learn to use R to analyze and display data visually during the challenge.
+R and Python will be introduced to students via online training modules.

 What costs will the program pay?

-Advanced Computing for Social Change will cover the costs of airfare, one checked bag, lodging, meals, and conference registration.
+In-person Advanced Computing for Social Change will cover the costs of airfare, one checked bag, lodging and meals.
 All needed software will be provided.

 Are students eligible if they are studying outside the US?

-No. Students must be studying within the US to be eligible to apply.
+No. Students must be studying within the US including US territories to be eligible to apply.
 We are unable to cover international travel costs for students coming from outside the US.